Elden Ring Confessor Build: Gear, Weapons, & Spells

 You can technically make most weapons useful for any type of build and not be restricted by their original ranks.
 The only ones that this cannot be done with are the few unique armaments in the game that are specifically designed for particular builds, like the Serpentbone Blade, which is one of the Best Katanas in the Elden Ring.

-This entire system allows for a great deal of flexibility in how a player builds their character, but we still have some recommendations for our Elden Ring Confessor Build.
+This entire system allows for a great deal of flexibility in how a player builds their character, but I still have some recommendations for my Confessor Build.

 Uchigatana